Buffalo Flats Floodplain Restoration

 proposed project area is in private ownership and has been in agricultural operations over the last

 century.
 The project is currently in the initial planning and feasibility determination phase.

 We recognize the complexity of the natural river system and the need to minimize potential for impacts

 from actions on nearby areas, and will carefully consider the ramifications of design alternatives on the

 local community.
 The project will be designed to not increase the risk of flood damage or flood water elevations from the existing conditions on neighboring properties and structures and will maintain the utility of existing infrastructure.

 The combination of restoration actions will be designed to meet the following project goals:

-This meeting is designed to provide a project update to Focus Group members affirming the project area, project timeline and activities currently anticipated for the project, along with addressing Focus Group questions.
-The meeting will also outline next steps in the decision-making process and future focus group engagement opportunities.
+This Meeting provided a project update to Focus Group members affirming the project area, project timeline and activities currently anticipated for the project, along with addressing Focus Group questions.

 The table below describes the expected activities for each design milestone by functional area (design,